Forecasting with Chronos-2

 Open In Colab Open In SageMaker Studio Lab

-AutoGluon-TimeSeries (AG-TS) includes Chronos family of forecasting models.
-Chronos models are pretrained on a large collection of real & synthetic time series data, which enables them to make accurate forecasts on new data out of the box.
+AutoGluon-TimeSeries (AG-TS) includes the Chronos family of forecasting models.
+Chronos models are pretrained on a large collection of real and synthetic time series data, enabling accurate out-of-the-box forecasts on new data.

-AG-TS provides a robust and easy way to use Chronos through the familiar TimeSeriesPredictor API.
-This tutorial describes how to
+AG-TS provides a robust and user-friendly way to work with Chronos through the familiar TimeSeriesPredictor API.
+It allows users to backtest models, compare them with other forecasting approaches, and ensemble Chronos with other models to build robust forecasting pipelines.
+This tutorial demonstrates how to:

-• Use Chronos models in zero-shot mode to make forecasts without any dataset-specific training
+• Use Chronos-2 in zero-shot mode to generate forecasts without dataset-specific training

-• Fine-tune Chronos models on custom data to improve the accuracy
+• Fine-tune Chronos-2 on custom data to improve accuracy

 Note